tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 If you’re counting at home, that’s 37 men and women who worked with me at Plum Island under the age of sixty, who’ve died in the last fifteen-years.
 That’s either some monumentally bad luck or a really strange coincidence.

-So, the truth is, they are killing us.
+The truth is, they are killing us.
 Slowly, but surely, they’re wiping away any eyewitnesses to the horrors we created on Plum Island.

 I told my son before he died that I wanted to let the world know what I saw, but I was afraid for him, and he understood.
-My son, a code engineer, said they could put a virus on my computer that could follow every website I visited, read every email sent and document created without even being connected to  Wi-Fi, and I believed him.
+My son, a code engineer, said they could put a virus on my computer that could follow every website I visited, read every email sent and document created without even being connected to  Wi-Fi.

+I believed him.

-Just before his crash he set me up with a laptop he’d said was “clean” and a special VPN that could connect me to the internet by using a burner phone to a burner account.
+Just before his car crash he set me up with a laptop he’d said was “clean” and a special VPN that could connect me to the internet by using a burner phone to a burner account.

 If I followed his instructions no one could hack into my computer and see what I was typing.
 Because if they could see it, you wouldn’t be reading this.

 I’m posting on this forum because there are 17 million readers here and you’re the ones with open minds to believe what I’m about to tell you.

 I’m a contractor for the US Army, or was a contractor.
 I retired two years ago.

 My work was in mines, not gold mines or copper mines, but the kind that go boom.
 We were all part of a team that was working on mine detection.

 Upper management had run war game scenarios and the strategists who are paid the big bucks came to a sobering conclusion: the United States’ future “aggressive engagements” would be with countries that loved deploying mines over long stretches of battlefields.

 And mines meant two things, troops get bogged down and can’t fight and troops lose limbs from encountering the nasty explosives.
-The truth is the powers-that-be didn’t care about the actual pain and suffering to the soldiers, but they did worry about the bad publicity from parents back home, seeing their sons and daughters in wheelchairs and walking around with prosthetic limbs.
+The truth is, the powers-that-be didn’t care about actual pain and suffering to the soldiers, but they did worry about the bad publicity with parents back home, seeing their sons and daughters in wheelchairs and walking around with prosthetic limbs.

 The American people lose their taste for war when Jane and Johnny come marching home maimed.

-So, me and my group were tasked to find more effective ways to uncover mines.
-We first looked at all the technical methods, using ground lidar, low-flying magnetic detecting drones, sonic resonance, etc. But they all were too expensive.
+My group was tasked to find more effective ways to uncover mines.
+We first looked at all the technical methods, using ground lidar, low-flying magnetic detecting drones, sonic resonance, etc.

+But they all were too expensive.
 Remember the big Defense Contracting Machine wants money in their pocket and not invested in our actual defense or battles.

 That’s when we looked into animal detection.
 It really was pretty goddam cool.
 Bees were researched first.
 Yep, bees.
 They can detect the scent of explosives with their antennas.

 I’m not making this shit up, Google it.
 The scientists in Croatia were on the cutting edge with their bee experimentation to find mines.

 We did our own work with the insects but determined they were too fragile a species.
 They didn’t travel well and since some of the simulated battle plans had America fighting in cold weather areas, the bees wouldn’t work, as they’d go into torpor, a kind of hibernation.